Richard Paulick: Shanghai: exile and opportunities

-German Democratic Republic
+German Democratic Republic (GDR)

-In 1949 Richard Paulick reacted to the events surrounding the proclamation of the People's Republic of China by fleeing back to Europe where six years of war had given way to an armed frosty peace across a divided continent.
+In 1949, Richard Paulick reacted to the events surrounding the proclamation of the People's Republic of China by fleeing back to Europe where six years of war had given way to an armed frosty peace across a divided continent.
 Dessau and the surrounding region, to which he now returned, had been administered since 1945 as the Soviet occupation zone, relaunched and rebranded in October 1949 as the Soviet sponsored German Democratic Republic (East Germany), the country in which, drawn in the first instance by the opportunities arising through his connections to Hans Scharoun, at this time still based in (East) Berlin.
 Sharoun moved to West Germany shortly afterwards, but Richard Paulick stayed on.
-In East Germany he relaunched his career and then greatly enlarged his international professional reputation in and beyond Europe between 1950 and 1979.
+In East Germany, he relaunched his career and then greatly enlarged his international professional reputation in and beyond Europe between 1950 and 1979.